 We believe in order to best accomplish our mission of healing with men and their families, we should try to “walk the walk” as an organization, to work together in the same spirit of caring, acceptance and cooperation that we promote with our clients.
 Having a team that communicates openly at many levels allows us to do this.
 Our team consists of our board of directors, our clinical associates and our administrative staff.
 Several of our team members wear more than one hat.
 Let’s introduce them.

-Robert E. Carter Jr., (Brother Robb), MSW – Co-Director and Clinical Coordinator, Anger Management and Domestic Violence Programs
+Robert E. Carter Jr., (Brother Robb), MSW – Executive Director and Clinical Coordinator, Anger Management and Domestic Violence Programs

 Robert feels that abuse and exploitation are too often a major part of our culture; consequently, abuse occurs in relationships particularly within communities where there is a high level of violence.
 He is aware that abusive behavior is learned, noting that “Hurt people, hurt people.”
 With therapeutic assistance, the cycle of hurting will end.